kittipong4581/MoreAboutMor/README.md

-# MoreAboutMor - My Final Project in my colleage
+# MoreAboutMor - Final Project in my college
 The app aimed to help students make informed decisions about course registration.
 User can create a post to suggest or asking idea about the course that them interesting before registered to educated.
 This project developed with many tech-stack here is a list of the stack :
 - Java for develop android application
 - Android Studio